 - Siblings

-The title should be short and sweet and roll off the tongue with a rhythm.
+The title must be short and sweet and roll off the tongue with a rhythm.
 I get people going through my whole portfolio just for the joy of reading them.

 The caption should also be brief and offer an insight or story concerning the work.
 A few lines will do.
 Write enough to engage the reader and possibly invite a follow-up question, but keep it short enough to encourage your browsers to read several pieces.